frapez1/Advanced-Machine-Learning/HW-1/README.md

-# Image Filtering and Object Identification
+# HW-1

+In this folder you can find the whole first hw with the text, the code and the report.